IBE160/simple-todo/docs/prd.md

 so that I can access the application's features.

 **Acceptance Criteria:**
-1. A user can register with a unique email and password.
+1. A public API endpoint (e.g., `POST /register`) exists on the FastAPI backend that accepts an email and password.
-2. Passwords are securely hashed and stored.
-3. Upon successful registration, the user is authenticated and logged in.
-4. Error messages are displayed for invalid or duplicate registration attempts.
+2. The password is securely hashed (e.g., using `passlib`) before being stored in the `users` table.
+3. The endpoint returns a success response upon creating a new user.
+4. The endpoint returns a 400-level error if the email already exists or if the password doesn't meet basic strength requirements (e.g., minimum length).
+5. A registration form is created in the Next.js frontend that successfully calls this endpoint.

 ### Story 2.2: User Login and Logout